-Guest rooms are of two types: the newer ones are bright and individually decorated in quite a contemporary style, with smart bathrooms; the original rooms are more traditional, with a cosy atmosphere - and all nine rooms have sea views.
+Guest rooms are of two types: the newer ones are bright and individually decorated in quite a contemporary style, with smart bathrooms; the original rooms are more traditional, with a cosy atmosphere - and all of the rooms have sea views.

-Service is a priority: the Crosbies take pride in giving their guests personal attention and lots of advice on local amenities.
+Service is a priority: the Crosbies take pride in giving their guests personal attention and lots of advice on local attractions and amenities.

-And the Crosbies also believe in sending everyone off well-fed for the day after a really good breakfast that offers home-baked breads, fresh and cooked fruits, organic porridge and the range of hot dishes includes smoked salmon & scrambled eggs and French toast as well as the full Irish.
+And the Crosbies also believe in sending everyone off well-fed for the day.
+A really good breakfast offers home-baked breads, fresh and cooked fruits, organic porridge, and the range of hot dishes includes Glendine omelette pancakes, French toast and smoked salmon with poached eggs, as well as the full Irish.

 *Glendine House was our Farmhouse of the Year in 2006.